Updated: May 28, 2019

 The appeals court also affirmed the district court’s ruling that it had subject matter jurisdiction over the case and struck down its holding that the plaintiffs had not sufficiently alleged the exchanges engaged in manipulative conduct.
 It further ruled, contrary to the holding by the district court, that such conduct constituted a primary violation of those laws, not a claim for aiding and abetting liability for which there is no private right of action.

 After the Second Circuit denied the defendants petition for a panel rehearing on March 13, 2018, defendants filed a petition for a writ of certiorari to the United State Supreme Court.
 That petition was denied by the Court on October 9, 2018.

 The case is City of Providence, Rhode Island v.
-Bats Global Markets, Inc., No. 15-cv-3057 (S.D.N.Y.).
+Bats Global Markets, Inc., No. 14-cv-2811 (S.D.N.Y.).
 The lead plaintiffs are City of Providence, Boston Retirement System, Plumbers and Pipefitters National Pension Fund, and Employees’ Retirement System of the Government of the Virgin Islands.
-The defendants include seven public stock exchanges BATS Global Markets Inc., Chicago Stock Exchange Inc., Direct Edge ECN LLC, the Nasdaq Stock Market LLC, Nasdaq OMX BX Inc., New York Stock Exchange LLC, and NYSE Arca Inc.; as well as one dark pool operator, Barclays Capital, Inc. and parent company Barclays PLC.
+The defendants include seven public stock exchanges BATS Global Markets Inc., Chicago Stock Exchange Inc., Direct Edge ECN LLC, the Nasdaq Stock Market LLC, Nasdaq OMX BX Inc., New York Stock Exchange LLC, and NYSE Arca Inc.